 Before being too radical, we must reflect on where we've been.
 Understanding the play of complementary opposites allows us to see that trustless systems require that we define and encode what it means to cheat.
 This creates new means for meaning - public protocols in the same sense as language - which allow for valuable collaboration at scales not before possible.

-In order to frame these kinds of shared stories, we need to ask better questions that go the heart of our intentions and stem from an honesty and humility about our limits as human beings.
-This inner orientation, combined with technologies that encourage interpersonal trust between sovereign individuals, can be used to create emergent, responsive, communal structures better suited to coping with the complexity of the modern world than our current institutions.
+In order to frame these kinds of shared stories, we need to ask better questions that go the heart of our intentions and stem from honesty about, and humility arising from, our limits as human beings.
+This inner orientation, combined with technologies that encourage interpersonal trust between individuals, can be used to create emergent, responsive, communal structures better suited to coping with the complexity of the modern world than our current institutions.

 However, we can't wave our hands, say "emergent communal structure", and leave it at that.
 We need to use modern mathematical tools to model optimal collective decision making.
 The best means put forward so far is the mechanism of Liberal Radicalism, whose goal is "to create a funding system that is as flexible and responsive as the market, but avoids free-rider problems".

 It's not enough to build tools that let people govern themselves, we have to craft the incentive structures which encourage the majority to behave in everyone's better interests.
-This is how healthy communities actually emerge: sovereign tools which encourage collaboration without compulsion.
+This is how healthy communities actually emerge: open tools which encourage collaboration without coercion.
 Malicious behaviour is just provably more expensive than its effects.

 Classical capitalism deals poorly with public goods problems because each individual, if she acts selfishly, only accounts for her own benefits and not the benefits to all others.
 We can do better now that we have a world computer which allows us to agree always on the history and validity of our transactions, and which is open to anyone anywhere the internet is.